Sixth Form Scholarships

 In any of these roles, holders of a Drama scholarship will demonstrate reliability, commitment, teamwork and a high level of skill.

-All candidates will be invited to audition on 16 October.
+All candidates for Music scholarships will be invited to an assessment day in late November.
 In addition to the fee reduction, free tuition on one or two instruments is provided to all holders of music awards.
 Music award holders are expected to have considerable enthusiasm for making music.
 They should participate fully in the musical life of the school, involving themselves in choirs, orchestras and chamber ensembles according to their interests and expertise.

 We expect a Sixth Form entrant to be around Grade 8 standard on their principal instrument, although they may not have taken an examination.